orstavik/variadic/README.md

 ## But why is variadic extraction important?

-1. **Usefull**.
-As in use-case-full: one function covers many and varied use-cases.
+1. **Useful**.
+As in "full of use cases": one function covers many and varied use-cases.
 Without being messy.
 For example, `array.push()` has an extractable loop.
 That means that you can "apply" it directly with `...` *and* decompose its behavior so as to combine your own inner actions to the mix, or make your own twist to the loop.

 ```javascript
 const ar = [];